What’s a Fair Consignment Percentage? (How To Negotiate an Increase)

 • Your products have been in the consignment shop you’re negotiating with and have a good sales record.

-To negotiate a different commission percentage than the consignment shop is offering you, be prepared with facts.
+To negotiate a commission percentage different from what the consignment shop is offering, be prepared with facts.

 If the consignment shop has been carrying and selling your products for the past year and over 80% of the product you provide them with sells, that’s good leverage.
 You may also point out if their requests for product have increased; this obviously shows demand.